Carnival of Venice: Zanni

 The Zanni class of characters is another classic of the stage.
-Theirs is a half mask in leather, presenting themselves with low forehead, bulging eyebrows and a long nose with a reverse curve towards the end.
+Their half mask is in leather, presenting themselves with a low forehead, bulging eyebrows and a long nose with a reverse curve towards the end.
 It is said that the longer the nose, the more stupid the character.
 The low forehead is also seen as a sign of stupidity.
 The Zanni are often the supporting characters in a commedia performance, often fulfilling similar societal roles as Arlecchino, although with smaller parts.

 In culture

 The short story The Cask of Amontillado, written by Edgar Allan Poe, is set in Venice during the carnival.

+The Bauta mask and accompanying costume is worn by the antagonist in the film Amadeus (1984), and is prominently featured on the film's poster and visual identity.

 Venetian masks feature prominently in the films Eyes Wide Shut and Marco Bellocchio's The Witches' Sabbath.
 Stores that supplied the masks include both Ca' Macana and Il Canovaccio in Venice.

 The 9th Sequence of the story of Assassin's Creed II is also set in the Carnival of Venice in the year of 1486.

-The song Carnival of Venice is popularized by violinist and composer Niccolò Paganini, who wrote twenty variations on the original tune.
+The song "Carnival of Venice" was popularized by violinist and composer Niccolò Paganini, who wrote twenty variations on the original tune.